 BMO generate cash over time and takes 240 seconds to reach his max cash amount.
 Unupgraded BMO can hold up to $500 with rate $2.08/sec.
 The rate and max cash held increases when upgraded.
 The rate can also be increased by speed boosting effect from characters, trinkets and other allies.

-BMO does a pretty good job getting money on her own without the assistance of Lemonhope, though I will say that using BMO for late-game content feels completely useless.
+BMO does a pretty good job getting money on his own without the assistance of Lemonhope, though I will say that using BMO for late-game content feels completely useless.

 There are just so many ways in this game to get money for upgrades, especially late game.

-So while BMO is op when you first get her, she quickly becomes useless, especially if you start getting more epic allies like COBRA.
+So while BMO is op when you first get him, she quickly becomes useless, especially if you start getting more epic allies like COBRA.

 BUFFS FOR MAIN CHARACTERS